glozow/bitcoin-notes/transaction-lifecycle.md

 scripts](https://github.com/bitcoin/bitcoin/blob/9df1906091f84d9a3a2e953a0424a88e0931ea33/src/validation.cpp#L1946))
 for each block.

-Script checking is parallelized in block validation.
-Block transactions are checked in order (and coins set updated which allows for dependencies within the block), but input script checks are parallelizable.
-They are added to a [work queue](https://github.com/bitcoin/bitcoin/blob/9df1906091f84d9a3a2e953a0424a88e0931ea33/src/validation.cpp#L1887) delegated to a set of threads while the main validation thread is working on other things.
-While failures should be rare - creating a valid proof of work for an invalid block is quite expensive - any consensus failure on a transaction invalidates the entire block, so no state changes are saved until these threads successfully complete.

-If the node already validated a transaction before it was included in a block, no consensus rules have changed, and the script cache has not evicted this transaction's entry, it doesn't need to run script checks again - it just [uses the script cache](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/validation.cpp#L1419-L1430)!
+As already mentioned, script checks are expensive.
+Script checks in block validation are run in parallel and utilize the script cache.
+Checks for each input are added to a [work queue](https://github.com/bitcoin/bitcoin/blob/9df1906091f84d9a3a2e953a0424a88e0931ea33/src/validation.cpp#L1887) delegated to a set of threads while the main validation thread is working on other things.
+While failures should be rare - creating a valid proof of work for an invalid block is quite expensive - any consensus failure on a transaction invalidates the entire block and no state changes are saved until all threads successfully complete.
+If the node already validated a transaction before it was included in a block, no consensus rules have changed, and the script cache has not evicted this transaction's entry, it just [uses the script cache](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/validation.cpp#L1419-L1430)!

 ## After Consensus

-Once a transaction has been included in a Proof of Work-valid block accepted by the network, it is said to be _confirmed_ and we might begin to consider the transfer of ownership completed.
+Once a transaction has been included in a Proof of Work-valid block accepted by the network, it is said to be _confirmed_ and we might begin to consider the transfer of coins completed.
 As more Proof of Work-valid blocks are built on top of the block which contains the transaction, it has more _confirmations_, and we can be reasonably certain that the money has changed hands for good.

+### Transaction Finality

-Measuring the _finality_ of a transaction using the amount of work done on top of it - commonly quantified by its number of confirmations - makes sense, because it represents the chances of the transaction getting deleted when the network accepts a competing chain (aka fork) that doesn't have this transaction in it.
-We assume that there is no other way to reverse the transaction.
+Measuring the _finality_ of a transaction using the amount of work done on top of it - commonly quantified by its number of confirmations - makes sense, because it represents the chances of the network creating and accepting a competing chain in which the transaction does not exist.

+An attacker may try to do this intentionally, and we can measure the security based on the economic cost to do so.
+As one might imagine, the attack is much more expensive with higher block difficulty, since it requires doing more work, and higher network hashrate, since the attacker must compete with (or bribe) the rest of the network to create a more-work chain.

-Of course, intentional forks are also possible, and we can measure the probability of one happening based on the economic cost to create them.
-This also means that we should factor transaction volume into our measurement of finality; security is economics.
-If we received a $100 million transaction 3 blocks ago, we might want to hold off on popping the champagne, as it could still be economic for the sender to try to reverse the transaction by mining (or bribing miners to mine) a new fork with more work.
+This also means we should factor transaction value into our measurement of finality; security is economics.
+If we received a transaction worth $100 million a few blocks ago, we might want to hold off on popping the champagne, as it could still be economic for the sender to try to reverse the transaction by mining (or bribing miners to mine) a more-work fork.

 ### State Changes and Persistence to Disk